stuchalk/fair-health-data/README.md

+<script src="/google_dataset.js"></script>

 # FAIR Health Data
 Personal health data for Stuart J. Chalk made available using the [FAIR principles](https://www.force11.org/group/fairgroup/fairprinciples).
 ## What is this data?
-As an example of creating FAIR (Findable, Accessible, Interoperable, Reusable) data for a seminar I presented on April 23<sup>rd</sup>, 2021, I decided to collect and publish my health data, starting January 1, 2021.
+As an example of creating FAIR (Findable, Accessible, Interoperable, Reusable) data for a seminar I presented on April 21<sup>st</sup>, 2021 (included PowerPoint file), I decided to collect and publish my health data, starting January 1, 2021.
 The data consists of:
 - body weight
 - body temperature (with room temperature as a 'control')
 - resting heart rate